Prag8855/aab/content/guides/pension-payments-refund.md

     - [ ] **Power of attorney** (*[[Vollmacht]]*)
         If you apply for someone else, or someone else applies for you, include a *Vollmacht*.
 6. **Send everything to the Deutsche Rentenversicherung**
-    Send all the required forms and documents to *Deutsche Rentenversicherung Bund 10704 Berlin.*[^24] Don't send the documents before the end of the 2 year waiting period.
+    Send all the required forms and documents to *Deutsche Rentenversicherung Bund, 10704 Berlin.*[^24] Don't send your documents before the end of the 2 year waiting period.
 If you send your documents too early, they will send them back to you.
-7. **Wait for an answer**
+7. **Wait for a response**
     The Deutsche Rentenversicherung will review your case.
 If they need more documents, they will contact you.[^25] They will contact you by post, in German.
 You might need to mail more documents later.[^26] You might need to go to the German embassy or consulate to prove that you live in that country.
 Each employee wants something different.
 You must be patient.
 8. **Get your refund**
     The Deutsche Rentenversicherung will send you a letter to confirm that you want your refund.[^27] After you confirm, you might wait another 6 weeks before you get your refund.